 My love affair with cheesecake

 I love cheesecakes.
-Baked cheese cakes, not the gelatine based.
-For the last few months I have been on the quest to find the perfect baked cheesecake recipe.
-I have tried at-least 10 different permutations and combinations, recipes from different blogs, and so on.
+Baked cheesecakes, not the gelatine-based.
+For the last few months, I have been on the quest to find the perfect baked cheesecake recipe.
+I have tried at least 10 different permutations and combinations, recipes from different blogs, and so on.
 The first recipe I chose was from the Queen herself, Martha Stewart.
 This recipe looked very easy to make (Link Below).
 Didn’t seem complicated at all.
 Just a quick mix and into the oven, like most cheesecake recipes.
 I followed the recipe and it turned out fine, not great, fine.
-The cheesecake was a little hard set and crumbly(Because i overcooked it), wasn’t smooth or creamy (I set the temperature too high) and I did not let it set for the required time(Patience is key for any cheesecake).
+The cheesecake was a little hard set and crumbly(Because I overcooked it), wasn’t smooth or creamy (I set the temperature too high) and I did not let it set for the required time(Patience is key for any cheesecake).
 But nevertheless, the taste was there.
-At that point of time, I didn’t know much about cheesecakes.
+At that point in time, I didn’t know much about cheesecakes.
 But over the months, I think I’ve learnt a thing or two about the entire process.

 All you need to do for the base is, crush some biscuits, add the melted butter to it, then the sugar and the flour.
-Add it to the cheesecake tin, and press it against the base and the sides, either with you hand or some hard surface.
+Add it to the cheesecake tin, and press it against the base and the sides, either with your hand or some hard surface.
 The recipe makes a generous amount for the base.
-And i love to keep the base generously thick.
-Bake it in the oven for about 30 mins till its golden and set it aside to cool.
+And I love to keep the base generously thick.
+Bake it in the oven for about 30 mins till it’s golden and set it aside to cool.

 For the filling, just mix in each ingredient starting from the cream cheese, sour cream, sugar, vanilla, eggs and the egg yolks.
 Just keep in mind to beat the mix for 30-40 seconds each step, before adding the next ingredient.
 Prepare a water bath for the cheesecake pan.
 Bake it in the oven for 45 mins.